 Our project aims to remedy that.
-We will locate, transcribe, annotate, and publish Taylor’s and Fillmore’s letters.
-Specifically, we will edit those of the decade when they played their biggest national roles: from 1844, when Taylor prepared to lead troops into Texas, through 1849 and 1850, when Taylor and then Fillmore became president, to 1853, when Fillmore retired from the White House.
+We are locating, transcribing, annotating, and publishing Taylor’s and Fillmore’s letters.
+Specifically, we are editing those of the decade when they played their biggest national roles: from 1844, when Taylor prepared to lead troops into Texas, through 1849 and 1850, when Taylor and then Fillmore became president, to 1853, when Fillmore retired from the White House.
 These two men wrote hundreds of letters on their political and military careers, the social challenges of the day, and their personal hopes and struggles.
-Even more important, others wrote them thousands of letters revealing what they—men and women and children, Blacks and Whites and Indians, businessmen and laborers and farmers, Whigs and Democrats and abolitionists—considered the important issues of the day.
+Meanwhile, others wrote them thousands of letters revealing what they—men and women and children, Blacks and Whites and Native Americans, businessmen and laborers and farmers, Whigs and Democrats and abolitionists—considered the important issues of the day.

 We want to make these documents as easily and widely accessible as possible.
-We will transcribe and verify more than one thousand of the most important and interesting letters.
-Our faculty, drawing on expertise in nineteenth-century U.S. history, will write notes identifying all people, events, laws, and other topics mentioned.
+Our faculty and staff will transcribe and verify more than a thousand of the most important and interesting letters.
+Drawing on expertise in nineteenth-century US history, they will write notes identifying all people, events, laws, and other topics mentioned.
 The annotated correspondence will be published in three volumes both in print, by the University of Tennessee Press, and online, by the Rotunda imprint of the University of Virginia Press.
-Key original documents illuminating one of the most divisive periods in the nation’s history thus will be rendered available to and intelligible by all who wish to read them.
+Key original documents illuminating one of the most divisive periods in the nation’s history thus will become available to and intelligible by all who wish to read them.

 The Taylor-Fillmore project is one of numerous initiatives by the Center for Congressional and Presidential Studies.
 Part of American University’s School of Public Affairs, CCPS serves scholars, students, policymakers, and the public by propelling actionable research, providing public education, and promoting a more reasonable democratic square.
 You can learn about its faculty, research, events, institutes, and other programs on its website through the link below.